Doralitze/owrt-image-generator/README.md

 devices in order to get you your desired images.

 ## Ussage
-The following example shows how to build images:
+I assume that you already installed all required packages for building OpenWRT on the host.
+The following steps are required in order to build images:

 1. Create a folder on your hard disk and cd into it (the script will cludder the working directory a bit).
 The filesystem should have a couple GB